rangle/redux-beacon/README.md

 ### Quick Start

-ReduxBeacon provides a way to map your Redux/ngrx actions to analytics events.
+Redux-Beacon provides a way to map your Redux/ngrx actions to analytics events.
 Analytics events are generated from event definitions, which are mapped to actions in an event definitions map.
-Once generated, ReduxBeacon sends the analytics events to a given target (e.g. Google Analytics).
+Once generated, Redux-Beacon sends the analytics events to a given target (e.g. Google Analytics).

 For example, say your app uses Redux to manage it's routes.
 Whenever a